TheOpenGadget/Lora_Mesh/README.md

 ## Getting Started

-### Hardware Setup
+### Clone the repository
-1. Clone or download this repository:
+To get started with this project, clone the repository:

    ```bash
    git clone https://github.com/theopengadget/lora_mesh.git